-- CBEST – We work closely with the UK financial services regulators to deliver intelligence-led red teaming for financial services organisations.
-As one of the first organisations to have been accredited by both the Bank of England and CREST for CBEST Threat Intelligence and Red Teaming services, we have some of the strongest experience and testimonials available for UK financial services organisations.
+We work closely with the UK financial services regulators to deliver intelligence-led red teaming for financial services organisations.
+As one of the first organisations to have been accredited by both the Bank of England and CREST for CBEST Threat Intelligence and Red Teaming services, we have some of the strongest experience and testimonials available for global financial services organisations.

-- iCAST – We deliver services that align with the HKMA intelligence-led red teaming framework.
-We have a local presence in the region and can support organisations undertaking C-RAF and iCAST assessment.
+We deliver services that align with the HKMA intelligence-led red teaming framework.
+We have a local presence in the region and can support organisations undertaking C-RAF and iCAST assessments.
 We frequently deliver services that are required to align with iCAST, TIBER and CBEST in unison.

-- AASE – Within the Singaporean market, the ABS has issued a framework called AASE, (Adversarial Attack Simulation Exercise).
+The ABS has issued a framework called AASE, (Adversarial Attack Simulation Exercise) within the Singaporean market.
 This leverages threat intelligence and red teaming activity to deliver services that are focused on the financial services segment.
 Although AASE is a framework as opposed to regulation, we are able to provide full spectrum services that align with these requirements.

-- PSD2 –Requires EU financial services organisation to share data in a harmonious fashion.
+Requires EU financial services organisations to share data in a harmonious fashion.
 As part of this framework, it gives more control to consumers that wish to move data or services between financial organisations.
 The standard has a number of cyber-related ramifications, as many providers have opted to open up access to their applications through APIs.
 Nettitude provides consulting and assurance services to align with this financial services directive.